hommg/SeeFoodAndroid/README.md

 //NOTE:- If you are testing this app on the emulator, please launch and complete the camera tutorial before attempting to use this app.
 If you do not do so, the first time a camera activity is launched from SeeFood, you will not be able to submit the image you capture.
 I do not exactly know why this is yet.
 The emulator is also slightly tricky to take pictures with, thus the ability to type keywords has been included.

+//NOTE:- Had ML Kit come out earlier, I would have most likely experimented with using it to vet keywords.

 ## Submission

 Activity: 3